bridgechung/bridgechung.github.io/_posts/2026-04-14-dispelling-myths-play-NT-if-no-fit.markdown

 ![no-fit-no-trump-2](/images/nfnt2.png)

-In 2NT on this club lead, it looks like the opponents are likely to take 3 clubs, 3 diamonds, and 1 spade.
+In 2NT on this club lead, it looks like the opponents are likely to take 3 clubs, 2 diamonds, 1 red trick, and 1 spade.
 That's 7 tricks for the defense!
 This is not *anywhere* close to making.

 What about 2 spades as a contract?
 It looks bad, but I see 3 spade tricks, 2 heart tricks, a club is 6.
 And then the 13th heart may end up promoting a trump trick for us for 7.
-Down 1 versus down 3 is a pretty big deal!
+But also, if spades actually behaved, we make!
+(If spades/hearts behave in NT, it might end up kind of irrelevant.
+Crazy, huh?)
+Making/down 1 versus down 2 is a pretty big deal!
 Also, opponents in the know will know how bad 2NT is, and is more likely to be doubled.
 Especially on this auction.

 So what's the lesson in all of this?
 What can we take away?